 After ten years I was proud Junior didn’t need me to help her get ready for school, but one of the highlights of my returning to the office grind was our being side-by-side at the bathroom vanity, prepping for our days apart in the world.

 I had worried about her being in day care after school and all day during vacations.
 Truly I missed picking her up at 3pm and hearing grade school gossip over froyo, after chatting with moms in their flip-flops waiting for the bell.

-But since about 3rd grade, her peers’ parents had been more and more scarce.
-At the school gate there were babies, toddlers and preschoolers in tow (I watched their antics, rarely wistful).
-I spoke wisely to the moms who were left of years to come, watching with interest as other fourth-graders walked home in self-reliant groups to let themselves in and wait for mom and dad to come home, maybe in time for dinner.
+But since about 3rd grade her peers’ parents had become more and more scarce.
+At the school gate there were toddlers and preschoolers in tow (I’d watched their antics, rarely wistful).
+I spoke wisely to the remaining moms of years to come, while watching with interest as latchkey fourth-graders were walking home in self-reliant groups to wait for mom and dad to come home, maybe in time for dinner.

-Yet I decided to spend half a paycheck every month on an after school program, where perky young “counselors” with admirable energy levels led group activities and chatted with my girl.
+I decided to spend half of one paycheck every month on an after school program, where perky young “counselors” with admirable energy levels led group activities and chatted with my girl.
 They seemed wholesome enough, and the behavior of her fellow “campers” ran the same gamut as her classmates’.
 Junior proudly told me she was making new friends she wouldn’t have met during the school day, with its restrictive cliques and minimal free time.

 Would she have been better off with me and her screens at home for those hours?
-At that point I no longer had the choice, but I came to realize it was one of those things Providence worked out for the best.
-She had company, safe supervision, less screen time, and those ten years just with me would always be a part of her.
+For us, it was no longer a choice.
+But I came to realize being the not-at-home mom after ten years was one of those things that had worked out for the best.
+My child had company, safe supervision and less screen time.